dib-lab/khmer/doc/user/choosing-table-sizes.rst

    THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

    Contact: khmer-project@idyll.org

 ==========================
 Setting khmer memory usage
 ==========================

-If you look at the documentation for the scripts (:doc:`scripts`) you'll see a :option:`-M <load-into-counting.py -M>` parameter that sets the maximum memory usage for any script that uses k-mer counting tables or k-mer graphs.
-What is this?
+If you look at the documentation for the scripts (:doc:`scripts`) you'll see several parameters related to setting memory usage for any script that uses k-mer counting tables or k-mer graphs.
+What is all this?

 khmer uses a special data structure that lets it store counting tables and k-mer graphs in very low memory; the trick is that you must fix the amount of memory khmer can use before running it.
 (See `Pell et al., 2012 <http://www.ncbi.nlm.nih.gov/pubmed/22847406>`__ and `Zhang et al., 2014 <http://www.ncbi.nlm.nih.gov/pubmed/25062443>`__ for the details.)
-This is what the :option:`-M <load-into-counting.py -M>` parameter does.

 If you set it too low, khmer will warn you to set it higher at the end.
+On the other hand, there is no risk with allocating *too much* memory (as long as you don't exceed the available memory on your machine).
 See below for some good choices for various kinds of data.

 **Note for khmer 1.x users:** As of khmer 2.0, the :option:`-M
 <load-into-counting.py -M>` parameter sets the